01xdev/01xdev.github.io/_posts/2022-12-31-Inversion-of-Control.md

 </Beans>
 ```

-We have defined the `UserRepository` and `UserService` bean as before.The only difference we is that  the `UserService` now has a `setter` node as child.
+We have defined the `UserRepository` and `UserService` bean as before.
+The only difference is that the `UserService` now has a `setter` node as a child.
 The `UserRepository` class is designed like so:

 ```java